All Episodes

 Thank you, Keith, for your call.

-And uh Mrs. Clinton, of course, sits on the Senate Armed Services Committee, where she voted for the war after not reading the intelligence assessment that had been given to her.
+And Mrs. Clinton, of course, sits on the Senate Armed Services Committee, where she voted for the war after not reading the intelligence assessment that had been given to her.

 Here's his response in writing, and then he did a press conference with it as well.

-Here's from his response in writing quote Premature and public discussion of the withdrawal of U.S. forces from Iraq reinforces enemy propaganda that the United States will abandon its allies in Iraq, much as we are perceived to have done in Vietnam, Lebanon, and Somalia.
+Here's from his response in writing: quote, premature and public discussion of the withdrawal of U.S. forces from Iraq reinforces enemy propaganda that the United States will abandon its allies in Iraq, much as we are perceived to have done in Vietnam, Lebanon, and Somalia.

-Such talk, he went on, such talk understandably unnerves the very same Iraqi allies we are asking to assume enormous personal risks in order to achieve compromises on national reconciliation, amending the Iraqi constitution and other contentious issues.
+Such talk, he went on, such talk understandably unnerves the very same Iraqi allies we are asking to assume enormous personal risks in order to achieve compromises on national reconciliation, amending the Iraqi Constitution, and other contentious issues.

 In other words, makes the Civil War worse.